Table of Contents Show

 Additional shares are issued in a co-op if the board has decided to expand the building’s residential space.
 While this may mean more competition when you are ready to sell, the additional shares should not impact your unit’s market value.

-Your spouse can inherit your shares without any questions, meaning he/she can continue to live in the unit without any issues.
+Your spouse can inherit your shares without any questions, meaning they can continue to live in the unit without any issues.

 It becomes a thornier issue when you are passing on your co-op shares to others besides your spouse.
 In this instance, leaving your condo unit to your other heirs is an easier proposition.
 You designate the shares to whomever you like.
-However, that doesn’t mean he/she can live in the co-op unit.
-The board needs to give its stamp of approval, and he/she must present financial statements and undergo an interview.
+However, that doesn’t mean they can live in the co-op unit.
+The board needs to give its stamp of approval, and it must present financial statements and undergo an interview.
 Otherwise, your heir must sell the co-op unit.